intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 17   }
 18 }
 ```

 Let's consider the 'hit' case where `invalidate` is false.
 Then at
 split point, the middle value is set to '0' if the `way` is left or same
-as the middle, and it is set to '1' if the `way` is to the right
+as the middle, and it is set to '1' if the `way` is to the right, both
 indicating the LRU is in the opposite direction.
 The middle value is
 set to '0' to indicate LRU must be right now (all on line 15).
 The
 leaf processing (line 4) is similar: if we match the `way` at the node,